FireTS/rbxts-transformer-macros/README.md

 objectValue.Value = instance.inner;
 ```

-Compile-time macros have zero overhead simply for existing, performance is no different than normal instances and are also more stable.
+Compile-time macros have zero overhead simply for existing, are easier to use, and generally more convenient.

 # Documentation
 ## How to use the macros?
 Even if you define the macros using $defineCallMacros or $definePropMacros, you can't access them quite yet.
 You'll have to add them to your type definitions, and there's two ways to do this.

-You can declare an ambient interface to override the instance interface, like below.
+You can declare an ambient interface to override the interface you're augmenting, like below.
 ```ts
 // ambient.d.ts
 interface Instance {